dinuionica/Santa-Claus/README.md

 ## Implementation

 ### Simulation
     + In this method the input data is taken over, it is modified later applied simulations and the resulting final output is returned.

 ### ChildFactory
     + This class simulates a Singleton Factory design pattern
     + * createChildInput *
     + In this method, each type of child is created according to of his age using the specific constructors
-+ * createChild *
+* createChild *
--Create the types of children in a similar way, but the reasoning applies for children in the database, not for children received as input.
+    + Create the types of children in a similar way, but the reasoning applies for children in the database, not for children received as input.

 ### DataBase
 + This Singleton class simulates a database.
 + * createChildrenList *
     + the factory object is instantiated
     + scroll through the list of copies received as input
     + a new type of child is created according to his age, then add to final list
 + * createGiftList *
     + similarly scroll through the inpu list, create a new gift that is added to the list the final of gifts
     + * createCopyList *
     + a copy of the child list is created using a type constructor deep copy

 ### InitialRound